thoughtspot/workflows/scripts/README.md

 1. **Initialization**:
    - Validates that the current directory is a git repository
    - Sets up git user configuration (email and name)
+   - Determines which type of keys to set up (authentication, signing, or both)

 2. **SSH Key Setup**:
-   - Option to use an existing SSH key or generate a new one
+   - Option to use existing SSH key(s) or generate new one(s)
-   - Validates that the key exists and is properly formatted
+   - Validates that the key(s) exist and are properly formatted
-   - Generates a public key if only a private key is present
+   - Generates public key(s) if only private key(s) are present
+   - Sets up separate keys for authentication and signing if requested

 3. **GitHub Integration**:
-   - Adds the SSH key to the ssh-agent
+   - Adds the SSH key(s) to the ssh-agent
-   - Displays the public key for adding to GitHub (with clipboard support)
+   - Displays the public key(s) for adding to GitHub (with clipboard support)
-   - Tests the GitHub connection
+   - Tests the GitHub connection for authentication key
+   - Provides specific instructions for adding signing key with proper GitHub settings

 4. **Repository Configuration**:
    - Updates the remote URL to point to the new private repository
-   - Configures git for SSH-based commit signing
+   - Configures git for SSH-based commit signing with the specified signing key
    - Syncs with the remote repository (optional rebase)

 5. **Completion**: